 Although Regulation 21 of the 2013 Regulations allows us to approve the employment of counsel to represent an individual at a children’s hearing or pre-hearing panel, in practice it is unlikely that such approval would be granted.
 However any request made will be considered on its own facts and circumstances.

 This is because children’s hearings and pre-hearing panels are non-adversarial.
 Their purpose is not to establish or re-examine disputed facts or to reconsider the legitimacy of an earlier decision but to make decisions about the need for compulsory measures of supervision for the child.
 A panel consists of three lay members (with appropriate training) and encourages at all times the participation and views of the child and other parties involved.
 If you meet the five key competencies laid down in the Children’s Code of Practice, you are likely to be able to represent your client’s interests in such a case without involving counsel.

 Increases in authorised expenditure

 This page provides information on when increases in children’s cases are needed.
-It covers when increases may be needed in: an initial Children’s Hearing; at a criminal advice hearing; at an adoption advice hearing; and in relation to Child Protection Orders and related hearings.
+It covers when increases may be needed in: an initial Children’s Hearing; at a criminal advice hearing; at an adoption advice hearing; in relation to Child Protection Orders and related hearings and Part 4 orders under the Age of Criminal Responsibility (Scotland) Act 2019.
 The sections set out the levels of increase generally available and the circumstances in which they may be needed.

 Increases in authorised expenditure